Melbourne’s trains, trams and buses are an easy way to see all of the city’s best attractions, sporting venues and shopping precincts.

 For more information, see Airport buses.

-You can get public transport information in languages other than English by calling the translated phone lines.
-For more information, see Information in other languages.
+You can get public transport information in languages other than English by calling the translated phone lines or download information from Languages.

 See visitmelbourne.com for a full list of things to see and do in Melbourne.